Archaeology of the post-1500s Philippines: Hybridity in Manila

 Early Spanish colonial Manila was the perfect location for the process of multiethnic hybridization.
 The respective place of the Philippines as a center of trade in Island Southeast Asia combined with the Galleon and East and Southeast Asian trade route directions allowed for Manila to truly be a cultural hub.
 Also allowing this was the respective histories of each of the Spanish, Chinese, and Indigenous Filipinos prior to the conception of Manila as a capital city.
 There are further complexities in the midst of ethnic identity that are overlooked in scholarship, particularly that of the non-elite Spanish and the Chinese who were not converted to Christianity.
 This concept of hybridity does not equate that the diversity in ethnic backgrounds with equality and even similar circumstances.
 Hybridity is merely a lens to view cultural developments and human actions in the context of colonialism.

-Galleon trade dystem
+Galleon trade system

 The Manila-Acapulco Trade system was an important aspect in the Philippines that was in place for about 200 years between 1600-1800.
 This trade network connected China, Southeast Asia, Mexico (New Spain), and Europe.
 Many goods were passed from the East to the West and vice versa during this time period.
 One of the most prominent goods that were traded from east to west was porcelain trade ware produced in China.